-Some women also suffer from headaches and migraines at this stage and find acupuncture to be a useful way of addressing them.
-The other common problem that women complain of is constipation.
+Some people also suffer from headaches and migraines at this stage and find acupuncture to be a useful way of addressing them.
+The other common problem that pregnant people complain of is constipation.
 There are acupuncture points to help this although I’m also a big believer in prune juice (if you can stomach it).

 The Second Trimester

 - Back pain